LaurentOngaro/UEVaultManager/README.md

 - some "extras" json files can be missing where the corresponding "metadata" json file is present, that's because some data could have not been grabbed or the asset page not found during the process.
 - the grabbing processing for extras data is using a text based search, so the analysed asset page could be the bad one and results could be taken for another asset.
-See the `how to fix invalid search result during the grabbing process` section bellow
+See the [how to fix invalid search result during the grabbing process](#how-to-fix-invalid-search-result-during-the-grabbing-process) section bellow

 ### how to fix invalid search result during the grabbing process

-The grabbing processing for extras data is using a text based search.
+The grabbing processing for extras data is using a text based search (partial and case-insensitive).
-When the asset name (that must be converted to be used as a search keyword) is ambiguous, the search could provide several results or even a false result.
 By default, only the first result of this search is taken as the corresponding asset.
+When the asset name, which must be converted to be used as a search keyword, is ambiguous, the search could provide several results or even a wrong result (an asset that don't correspond).

-So, in that case, the asset page that is analysed could be the bad one and grabbed data could be taken for the wrong asset.
+So, in that case, the asset page that is analyzed could be the bad one and grabbed data could be taken for the wrong asset.

-To limit this error, a comparison is done between the asset title in the metadata and the title in the asset page.
+To limit this error, a text comparison is done between the asset title in the metadata and the title in the asset page.
-If the values are different, the asset name is added to the file pointed by the "bad_data_assets_filename_log" value of the config file
+If the values are different, the asset name is added to the file pointed by the "bad_data_assets_filename_log" value of the config file and its " error" field will contain a 1 (meaning an "INCONSISTANT_DATA" error code) instead of 0 (meaning a "NO_ERROR" value)

-To fix that, the search of the correct url for the asset must be done and validated manually
+To fix that, the search of the correct url for the asset must be done and validated manually Once validated, the correct URL can be added into the result file, inside the Url field.
+As this field is marked as "protected", it won't be overwritten on the next data update and will be used as a source url for the page to be grabbed instead of making a new search for the asset page

 ## Known bugs and limitations